IsSuEat/libvirt-gpu-passthrough/README.md

 Setup at the moment
 * two monitors used for host when vm is not running, both connected to IGP
-* one monitor of the two monitors is also connected to the gtx970
+* one of the two monitors is also connected to the gtx970
 * when the guest starts, the left monitor on the host is disabled, switching to the gtx970
 * the host desktop is moved to the right screen
 * cpugovernor is set to performance